jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 and the :ref:`truth table` for when the key is :green:`close` and the brake is being :green:`pressed`, is:

 ==============  ================  ==================  ==================  ================
-key             brake             start               gear                output
+key             brake             start button        gear                output
 ==============  ================  ==================  ==================  ================
 :green:`close`  :green:`pressed`  :green:`pressed`    :green:`in park`    :green:`ON`
 :green:`close`  :green:`pressed`  :green:`pressed`    :red:`NOT in park`  :red:`OFF`